Welcome to the Home of the Five County Amateur Radio Enthusiasts!

 We are drawn together for our common interest in ham radio.
 We’ve been gathering since 2017 We are not strictly confined to the area but in case you are wondering we take our name from the five county area of Wake, Franklin, Nash, Johnston and Wilson County in North Carolina.
 A few of us had found us driving all over the area to go to ham radio activities.
 We decided to add our little group to the mix.

-Our regular amateur radio exams are scheduled by appointment only in Raleigh, NC.
+Our regular in-person amateur radio exams in Raleigh, NC are scheduled for the first Saturday of every month.
+We are limited to 4 applicants and will notify you of your time slot.
+You will be given an option to decline.
 All applicants must register here.
 Do you need an alternative date and time?
 Do you have a group that needs an amateur radio exam?
 (Central NC) Send a request to: Mark Gibson.